container-storage-interface/spec/spec.md

       // or node publish RPC calls.
       VOLUME_MOUNT_GROUP = 6 [(alpha_enum_value) = true];

-      // Indicates that the node supports the NodeUnpublishVolume.force
+      // Indicates that the Node Plugin supports the
-      // field.
-Also indicates that the node supports the
+      // NodeUnpublishVolume.force field.
+Also indicates that the
-      // NodeUnstageVolume.force field if it also has the
+      // Node Plugin supports the NodeUnstageVolume.force field if
-      // STAGE_UNSTAGE_VOLUME capability.
+      // it also has the STAGE_UNSTAGE_VOLUME capability.
       FORCE_UNPUBLISH = 7 [(alpha_enum_value) = true];
     }